coltonbrwn/ice-js/DOCS.md

 `page.render(string)`

 Render the React component or string to the page.
-The rendered entity will appear on the page in an elment with id "#app", which is a direct child of `<body>`.
+The rendered entity will appear on the page in an elment with id `#app`, which is a direct child of `<body>`.
 You should structure your application to flow from this top level component down to subcomponents that make up each page.

 ### Page.status